International Relations Council

 The International Relations Council (IRC) is a non-profit (501(c)(3)) non-partisan educational organization in Kansas City, Missouri, and a member of the World Affairs Councils of America.
 As an educational nonprofit, the IRC works in partnership with a range of businesses, universities, community organizations, K-12 schools, and other interested individuals to grow a global perspective and find international connections within the Greater Kansas City metropolitan area.
-The IRC works to foster interest in and understanding of international affairs among the citizens of Kansas City through the development of various programs and events.
+The IRC works to foster interest in an understanding of international affairs among the citizens of Kansas City through the development of various programs and events.
 As a membership organization, the IRC welcomes individuals and families, businesses, universities, and other organizations to join as IRC members in order to help sustain global-affairs education in the Kansas City community and receive various benefits.

 History

 The International Relations Council was founded in late December 1954 by Eliot Berkley, who served as executive director of the IRC for nearly forty years and, later, as chairman of the IRC Academy and lifetime board member of the IRC.
 After graduating from Harvard University in 1947, Eliot earned an M.A.
 (1949) and Ph.D.
 (1952) from Princeton University.
 Returning to his hometown, Eliot taught history and government at the University of Kansas City, now UMKC.
 He then taught social science at the Kansas City Art Institute, where he later served as vice president for development from 1960 to 1961 and dean of the college from 1961 to 1965.
 As an advocate of citizen involvement in the foreign policy process, Dr. Berkley served as executive director of the International Relations Council for nearly forty years and, later, as chairman of the IRC Academy and lifetime board member of the IRC.
 For many years, his wife Marcia worked side by side with Eliot, hosting dinners and meetings in their home.
-Eliot died in 2012 but is still remembered fondly by business, community, and academic leaders » for his inspirational passion for global issues.
+Eliot died in 2012 but is still remembered fondly by business, community, and academic leaders for his inspirational passion for global issues.

 The IRC welcomed Eleanor Roosevelt as its first speaker in January 1955.
 Since then, a wide range of legislators, professors, journalists, diplomats, and other global-affairs experts have visited Kansas City to share their perspective and expertise.
 These notable guests include Henry Kissinger (1975), Jim Lehrer (1986), Robert J. Eaton (1993), Madeleine Albright (2006), Condoleezza Rice (2010), and Janet Napolitano (2014).

 Since its beginning, the IRC has grown from a small "kitchen table" gathering to an educational organization with a large number of Kansas City area members.
 With Matthew Hughes serving as the current executive director, the IRC warmly welcomes involvement in IRC events and programs from citizens of the Greater Kansas City area.